Baltoli/project-docs/notes/writeups/model_checking.md

 Given a counterexample, have the sequence of events that generated it and could maybe reconstruct the relevant flow control that led to it?

+So an initial approach to this will require:

+* Extraction of a temporal assertion from a TESLA automaton instance.
+  * Will need to recurse into subautomata, and decide which events are checkable (and therefore identify maximal checkable assertions?).
+  * What will this structure actually do differently to a TESLA assertion?
+I guess it's the recursing into subautomata if we do decide to do that - essentially will unwind the whole automaton a bit.
+* Extraction of events from an LLVM module into a model of the system.
+  * This will essentially be a graph, I think.
+Nodes in the graph will be an LLVM value + some metadata.
+* Model checking algorithm that takes an assertion and an event graph, then checks it against an assertion.

+First pass at this: only function call events.

+So a basic block actually defines a *subgraph* that just so happens to be a linear one.
+When building a subgraph, we should pass in a reference to a set so that we know which events have been seen.
+Then this means that a basic block returns us a graph that doesn't know about its successors?

+Unrolling functions - when we encounter a function call, emit a call event, unroll the function emitting all events, then emit a return event.

+So what we want to do really is build a graph for each function in the module (memoized - so that we either compute if needed, or look it up in the table).
+So when we first encounter a call event, we check if that function has an entry in the table.
+If not, we compute its event graph and store it, and if so, we just look up the stored graph.

+We want graphs to have a single entry and exit point so that they can be spliced together.

+How do we handle recursion???
+Set of incomplete functions so that they can just point back?